 The Transformer Bar features two simple adjustment mechanisms for modifying camber angle and distance from center, for a total of 24 unique angle/difficulty combinations.
 Durable polyurethane labels on the bar visually indicate each position (camber angle) and difficulty (distance from center).
 This bar was designed for simple use by individuals that have no prior experience with the bar.

 The spring-pin mechanism allows for 6 positions with 30 degrees of variance between them.
 These fixed positions replicate common squat movement patterns including:

 The second adjustment mechanism allows for modifying the position of the weight sleeve, or distance between the center of mass of the weight and the bar on the lifters back.
 The color-coded label on the weight bracket allows for easy changes to increase or decrease difficulty in any of the 6 common angle positions.

 New: Sleeves can now be adjusted from the outside of the bar.
-Previous iterations required the sleeves to be inserted from the inside of the bracket, requiring the full sleeve to be inserted all the way through prior to
+Previous iterations required the sleeves to be inserted from the inside of the bracket, requiring the full sleeve to be inserted all the way through prior to locking in place.

 We machine-knurled and bent the handles for maximum comfort and performance.
 Knurl as deep as the best deadlift bars and a natural curve to allow for and promote maximum lat engagement and core stiffness.
 Unlike many specialty bar handles of this type, the Transformer Bar has a multi-angle bend in the handle to allow for a comfortable, stable, and powerful position on the lifter’s back and shoulders.
 When designing the bends of the bar handles, we aimed to create something that conformed over the lifter's body in order to provide maximum stability of the bar on the shoulders, with a 12" handle spacing to accommodate as many individuals as comfortably as possible.